jethornton/flexgui/docs/source/ini.rst

 	SIZE = full

 .. warning:: Full size screen does not have any window controls.
 Make sure there is a way to close the GUI like an Exit button or you may not be able to close the application.
 As a last-resort, pressing ALT-F4 should close it.

 Colors
 ------

-The E-Stop and Power Buttons can have a static color for Open / Closed.
-The Power Button can have a static color for Off / On.
+The E-Stop and Power Buttons can have a static color for Open and Closed.
+The Power Button can have a static color for Off and On.

 Create a key in the ini file called FLEX_COLORS and use the following to control the static color of these items.
 The value can be any valid color